 Do you ever feel like your mind is always full of thoughts?

 Maybe a thought pops in and you have to act on that thought.
 Maybe you've always got a really busy mind and it's really difficult to quiet the noise.

 When your mind is full of thoughts, it's difficult to focus on one thing at a time, and to be mindful in each moment.

 Imagine how the simple act of letting go of all the thoughts, and becoming more mindful could help you focus clearly to become more flexible.

-Sure, there’s some great approaches out there, some work better than others, but before you focus on the approach to get you more flexible.
-You need to bring the focus back to your-self.
+Sure, there's some great approaches out there, and some work better than others.
+But before you focus on an approach to get you more flexible, you need to bring the focus back to yourself.